-The Investors greatest benefit is owning a property with a co-owner who cares for and often improves the property and pays its expenses.
-No more tenant hassles, maintenance concerns or paying holding expenses.
-A comparison could be made of a Company owner purchasing a building in his name with the Company as the tenant responsible for the occupancy, maintenance, etc.
+The Investors greatest benefit is owning a property with a co-owner who is a minority investor that cares for and often improves the property and pays its expenses.
+No more tenant hassles, turnover, maintenance concerns or paying holding expenses.
+The heart of the Covestor follows the money as the Covestor realizes the extraordinary opportunity.

 Yes.
 In fact, equity sharing is well suited to Investor groups who seek a mid-risk potentially high return investment strategy.
 Many Investors decide to own their investment properties in an LLC to shield their personal assets from liability.

 Yes, as long as you do it through a self-directed retirement account custodian.